AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 > This allows you to define which variables to use,
 If the file exists it means that you are in development otherwise the values will be that of Heroku

->I still specify that it will not work if you use a local database, you must install a Heroku add-on
+I still specify that it will not work if you use a local database, you must install a Heroku add-on

+I didn't specify how to configure the Heroku ports, it's all in the Dockerfile.
+You can follow the documentations below for more information